Verdigris, Oklahoma: 2020 census

+2010 census

-As of the census of 2010, there were 3,993 people living in the Town of Verdigris.
+As of the 2010 census, there were 3,993 people living in the Town of Verdigris.
 There were 1,598 housing units.
 The racial makeup of Verdigris was 77.41% White, 13.30% Native American, 0.55% Asian, 0.43% Black, 6.74% from 2 or more races, and 1.57% other.

 Economy

 Verdigris is primarily a small agricultural community.
 It is also the home of the CF Industries’ Verdigris Nitrogen Facility, which manufactures anhydrous ammonia, urea ammonium nitrate (UAN) solutions, nitric acid, high purity argon and food grade liquid carbon dioxide.
 The facility is located on 800 acres and employs approximately 200 people.
 The UAN production facility has an annual capacity of 2.0 million tons and is the second largest such in North America.